Nizom56/Nizom56/README.md

 - 🌱 I’m currently learning html,css,javascript, typescript, react, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+_ I am a disciplined person
+- i am a gey

 -